jesperberth/automationclass/lab02/lab2.md

       state: touch
 ```

-Click the version control button in the left panel, write a comment and click "Ctrl + Enter" to commit the changes
+Click the Source control button in the left panel, write a comment and click "Ctrl + Enter" to commit the changes

 ![Alt text](pics/017_code_git_commit.png?raw=true "git commit in VSCode")